diegotorreslopez81/collect3/README.md

 [And finally you can install it this way](https://superuser.com/questions/247651/how-does-one-install-an-extension-for-chrome-browser-from-the-local-file-system/)

 ### :gear: Using Remote Server
-If you want to use an already available server instead of hosting your own you can.
+If you want to use an already available server instead of hosting your own you can, if you used the defaults in the .env.examplle you can skip the rest of steps.

 First you need to open the extension and click in the "My Storage" button, this will take you to a new page where you can manage your storage options,